 I co-signed on a car in 2007 which was repossessed.
 The loan was forgiven in 2012 and reported on my taxes as income.
 The taxes have also been paid to the IRS.
-As of this past Friday, two of my friends/family listed as "referrals" were called on their home phones and cellphones about this "forgiven debt."
-No one has contacted me!
+As of this past Friday, 2 of my friends/family listed as "referrals" were called on their home phones and cellphones about this "forgiven debt."
+No one has called me!
 The message left is an insult to my name!
-Any advice would be greatly appreciated.
+Any help would be greatly appreciated.

-This should not be happening, but there is something you can do to stop it.
+This should not be happening, but there is something you can do to halt it.

 Let's start with the second issue.

 The FDCPA protects consumers from abusive and unfair collectors.
 It has very specific and strict rules that collectors must follow when communicating with a third party in order to attempt to collect a debt.
 The collector may state only that he or she is "confirming or correcting location information concerning the consumer," and may not "state that such consumer owes any debt."
 If the collector identified himself as a debt collector and/or said anything about a debt in the message left for your friends and family, the debt collector is in violation of the FDCPA and can be sued.

 I suggest that at a minimum you report the violation to the Consumer Financial Protection Bureau and also with the consumer protection division of your state's attorney general.